davewalker60/pmdup/pages/content/whatsapp-content.md

 # How to navigate WhatsApp for camp

-All groups related to this year's camp are available in the **PM Dances Community** WhatsApp community.
+All groups related to this year's camp are part of the **PM Dances Community** WhatsApp community.
 To access or join any of the groups:

 1. Navigate to the **PM Dances Community**.
 To do so:
    - From your phone, in your **Chats** list, locate and tap **PM Dances Community**.